jameshirka/sitecore-auto-role-config/README.md

 This project has been created to simplify the process of renaming Sitecore configuration

+Switches:
+ - -s Search provider to be used
+ - -f CSV file to be read
+ - -r The role header from the CSV
+ - -w The website root folder
+ - -v Validate the rename worked correclty

+Sample usage:
+Rename configs for a Content Delivery site based on Azure search index with the CSV c:\temp\configsets\8.1.3.csv.

+configrenamer.exe -s Azure -f c:\temp\configsets\8.1.3.csv -r "Content Delivery (CD)" -w c:\sites\website

+Validate a Content Delivery site is setup correctly

-Sample usage: configrenamer.exe -s Azure -f c:\temp\configsets\8.1.3.csv -r "Content Delivery (CD)" -w c:\sites\website
+configrenamer.exe -s Azure -f c:\temp\configsets\8.1.3.csv -r "Content Delivery (CD)" -w c:\sites\website -v

 Some words of warning: